adam-page/adam-page.github.io/_posts/That Game/2019-04-18-character-design.md

 #### Job levels

 A job gains levels as you level your class.
 Job levels can also be gained at max level (because your jobs might not be max), but basically you get some % of experience based on your allocation.
-For example if I have 30 points in martial and 10 in light, if I get 100 experience I get 75 experience in martial and 25 in light.
+For example if I have 30 points in offensive and 10 in light, if I get 100 experience I get 75 experience in martial and 25 in light.

 #### Job Allocation Caps